-When putting together a board of directors, or perhaps replacing one or more of its members, keep in mind – the board must be constructed to meet the needs of your organization.
+When putting together a board of directors, or perhaps replacing one or more of its members, keep in mind that the board must be constructed to meet the needs of your organization.
 Select individuals with a variety of skills, knowledge, and areas of expertise; this diversity will augment the ability of the board to fulfill the duties listed above.
-For instance, a trained lawyer can help with legal matters or an accountant or development officer can help with fundraising and budgeting.
+For instance, a trained lawyer can help with legal matters, or an accountant or development officer can help with fundraising and budgeting.
 Other crucial areas of knowledge include organizational planning, personnel management, public relations, and nonprofit trusteeship.
 Additionally, including members of the community on the board of trustees is a means of building trust and accountability between your institution and the surrounding community.

 Finally, the board does not need to do all of its work together when everyone is present.
 Many boards divide their work into committees and then share the results with everyone in the board meeting.
 These committees are usually specified in the bylaws; so, if you are considering adding, changing, or removing a board sub-committee, make sure to update your bylaws as well.

-Potential committees include an executive committee (The officers of the board), finance, development, governance (recruiting new board members), programming, personnel, building and grounds, strategic planning, marketing and public relations, and events.
+Potential committees include an executive committee (the officers of the board), finance, development, governance (recruiting new board members), programming, personnel, building and grounds, strategic planning, marketing and public relations, and events.

 Overviews about boards:

-- Blue Avocado is a free online magazine aimed at community nonprofits, with ample and practical coverage of board service.
+- Blue Avocado is a free online magazine aimed at community nonprofits with ample and practical coverage of board service.

 - Leading by Design is a blog published by Anne W. Ackerson, a museum consultant and former director of the Museum Association of New York, that addresses “forward-thinking” governance and leadership.